Help us match you with local pros in your area

 Always get estimates for HVAC service in writing before committing to a provider.
 A comprehensive quote should cover both materials and labor.
 Make sure you understand all terms before signing a contract.

 You should have your HVAC system inspected approximately twice annually.
 Following an inspection, your technician will tell you what services are required.
 You should also have your system inspected if you start noticing issues such as strange noises, leaks, or unusual smells.
-If your system has ductwork, it should be inspected every few years.
+If your system has ductwork, you should have it inspected every few years.

 Usually, it's a good idea to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
 This also helps get your system ready for the summer and winter, when it probably sees the most use.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
 Always keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at a time.
 You might also consider purchasing a smart thermostat.

 It takes roughly one to three days to have an HVAC system installed or replaced.
 If you need just a furnace or a single air conditioning unit, this can take anywhere from a few hours up to two days.
 This timeline can be determined by the size of your house, how easily accessible your system is, and any new issues your technician discovers.